IT Staff Augmentation Vs. Managed Services: Choose the Best One For Your Project

 Here are some of the drawbacks associated with long-term staff augmentation:

-Managed services offer permanent control, high levels of business adaptation and feedback.
+Managed services offer permanent control and high levels of business adaptation and feedback.
 The managed services approach is a traditional IT sourcing approach that offers solutions with minimal internal maneuvering and training.
-This is where the client company sources the maintenance of the system and also delegates all the aspects of the business application modernization project including support, and control of the main business affecting monitoring, reports and indicators.
+This is where the client company sources the maintenance of the system and also delegates all the aspects of the business application modernization project including support, and control of the main business affecting monitoring, reports, and indicators.

 The outsourcer holds all the risks involved in meeting the timelines and goals of the project.
 They have all the incentives to ensure the projects are completed according to schedule and the client’s satisfaction.